heavy-resume/heavy-stack/README.md

 - Prune old migrations:
   - See https://alembic.sqlalchemy.org/en/latest/cookbook.html#building-an-up-to-date-database-from-scratch
   - TLDR: You just delete the old files and modify the oldest migration to not have a previous revision.
 Recreating a database from scratch via migrations is an antipattern.

+## Time Tracking
+The heavy stack dev container comes with ptyme-track already installed.
+This does time tracking for you by detecting file changes.

+The tracking is done in the background in a file that's ignored by git.
+To get it recorded you need to cement it in a file with your username (so you properly get credit).
+Please see https://github.com/JamesHutchison/ptyme-track?tab=readme-ov-file#cementing-work for more information.
+You would then git commit this file.

+If Taco Bell suddenly hits you, and you need to step away, it'll stop tracking time after 5 minutes of inactivity.
+It also does padding around start / stop times, and is explained in the repo's readme.

 ## Load Testing